-The ACT Government's Loose Fill Asbestos Insulation Eradication Scheme (Scheme) is designed to eradicate the ongoing exposure risks from the continuing presence of loose fill asbestos insulation in Canberra houses (including units).
+The ACT Government's Loose Fill Asbestos Insulation Eradication Scheme (Scheme) is designed to eradicate the ongoing exposure risks from the continuing presence of loose fill asbestos insulation in Canberra houses.
 This will be achieved through the demolition of all affected houses and site remediation.

-Under the Scheme the ACT Government has offered to purchase all affected Canberra houses (including units) to enable government facilitated demolition and site remediation.
-Remediated blocks will be offered for sale to assist in defraying overall Scheme costs.
-The Scheme is extended to cover Affected Units (see below for definition), with this extension to the Buyback Program being called the Unit Buyback Program.
+Under the Scheme the ACT Government has offered to purchase all affected Canberra houses to enable government-facilitated demolition and site remediation.
+Remediated blocks are then offered for sale to assist in defraying overall Scheme costs.

-Financial assistance toward demolition is not available to homeowners who choose not to participate in the Unit Buyback Program, or those who purchased an affected house or unit after it was added to the Affected Residential Premises Register (Register).
+Financial assistance toward demolition is not available to homeowners who choose not to participate in the Buyback Program, or those who purchase an affected house after the date it was added to the Affected Residential Premises Register (Register).

-THE UNIT BUYBACK PROGRAM
+THE BUYBACK PROGRAM

-Under the Unit Buyback Program, the ACT Government offers to buy all Affected Units in the ACT affected by loose fill asbestos insulation.
-The buyback offer is at market value of the unit on the date it was added to the Register and as if the unit does not contain loose fill asbestos insulation.
-Participation in the Unit Buyback Program is voluntary.
+Under the Buyback Program, the ACT Government offers to buy all houses in the ACT affected by loose fill asbestos insulation.
+The buyback offer is at the market value of the property on the date it was added to the Register and as if the house does not contain loose fill asbestos insulation.
+Participation in the Buyback Program is voluntary.
+However, once a homeowner opts into the Buyback Program, the homeowner must surrender the property to the ACT Government.

-The Unit Buyback Program seeks to accommodate the personal circumstances of affected individuals and families.
+The Buyback Program seeks to accommodate the personal circumstances of affected individuals and families.

-The ACT Government's first advice remains that affected units should be vacated immediately.
-Whilst remediation works can be undertaken to make a unit safe in the short term, there is no effective, practical and affordable method to render units containing loose fill asbestos insulation safe to occupy in the long term.
+The ACT Government's first advice remains that affected properties should be vacated immediately.
+Whilst remediation works can be undertaken to make a property safe in the short term, there is no effective, practical and affordable method to render houses containing loose fill asbestos insulation safe to occupy in the long term.